SonnyLarsson/prime-r/README.md

 I definitely used really unconventional (terrible) naming conventions and if-structures.
 I can't remember why.
 It might have been a joke.
 I certainly had fun making it.
 When looking at it now, it does seem like a mix between a bad joke and a "don't do this".

-*Don't* name variables or functions like this:
+*Don't* use naming schemes like this:
 ```c#
         internal override bool IsPrimeOrIsNotPrimeAndGetDividedBy()
         {